 Sokolove Law is mesothelioma law firm with over 40 years of experience in the industry.
 We have the resources to hold these corporations accountable.

 If you choose to take legal action, you will be seeking compensation from the asbestos companies that wronged you and thousands of others.
 Many asbestos companies knew the deadly risks of asbestos use for decades but hid the truth to keep raking in profits.
-Court-ordered trusts have been established by these companies to help their victims get compensation.

 Contact us today to see if we can help you get financial compensation for your asbestos-related disease.
 We can analyze your situation and, if you qualify, put you in contact with our legal team today.